 Although the weather can take its toll on mental health, no one should have to live with the devastating and life-threatening effects of this illness.
 Getting treatment is the first step to reclaiming your life and your mood.
 In many cases, natural remedies can be the most effective way to fight depression.

 If you are feeling depressed this January, the first step towards feeling better is to acknowledge the problem and seek treatment.
 There are a variety of treatment options for depression.
 Therapy, particularly cognitive behavioral therapy, has been found to be effective in treating depression.
 In addition, there are medications that can help in more serious cases.

 For many people, lifestyle changes and other natural remedies are the most effective approach to maintaining a healthy mood.
 First, make sure you are taking care of yourself.
 Eat healthy foods, get enough sleep and take time to be active and outdoors every day.
 Although these habits can be difficult to maintain while depressed, they are essential to recovery.

 Second, avoid ingesting substances that negatively affect your mood.
 This includes alcohol, tobacco and even caffeine.
 If you have noticed that certain situations are triggers for you, try to avoid them until you have made progress with your own health.

-Last, there are many natural remedies that have been shown in studies to improve mood.
 5-HTP and tryptophan, both serotonin precursors in the human body, are supplements that can help mood dramatically.
 A high-quality supplement that provides these ingredients may give you the boost that you need to make necessary mood-supporting lifestyle changes.
 Omega-3-rich fish oil also can help to fight depression by increasing energy and reducing levels of inflammation in the body.
 Melatonin can also be beneficial because it will help you to get the sleep you need at a time when this can be a challenge.